 Course Descriptions IHON

-100 levels (Two courses to be taken during your first year; IHON 111 in the Fall and IHON 112 in the Spring)
+100 level courses (Two courses to be taken during your first year; IHON 111 in the Fall and IHON 112 in the Spring)

-200 levels (Choose a total of four, 200 level courses, to be taken during your 2nd and 3rd year)
+200 level courses (Choose a total of four, 200 level courses, to be taken during your 2nd and 3rd year)

 IHON 257: The Experience of War

 A multidisciplinary survey of modern and contemporary warfare, drawing on poetry, novels, war memoirs, art, music, and film, and stressing the experiences and decisions of people who have participated in war as combatants or civilians.